jadielmwangi/pizza/README.md

 ## Project name
 Pizza
-This Repository contains pizza cafe.
+This Repository contains pizza .
 ## Project Author
 Jadiel Mwangi
 ## Project Description
-* Pizza is a page that provides a plantform where buyers can order  and recieve their pizza. also it have contacts part and a footer at the bottom of the page.
+* Pizza is a page that provides a plantform where buyers can order  and recieve their pizza instantly. also it have contacts part and a footer at the bottom of the page.

 ## Setup Instructions
-* git clone https://github.com/jadielmwangi/best-pizza on your terminal.
+* git clone https://github.com/jadielmwangi/pizza on your terminal.
-* Navigate to the portfolio folder through cd Documents/Delani-studio.
+* Navigate to the portfolio folder through cd Documents/best-pizza.
 * Open the folder in your favourite editor,for vscode,is code . and for atom, atom .
 * Open the index.html in your browser